Alpha Company Basic Warrior Training

-Recruits with Alpha Company, 1st Recruit Training Battalion, are taught tactical casualty combat care and field skills during basic warrior training on Marine Corps Recruit Depot Parris Island S.C., Aug 29, 2022.
-BWT emphasises the use of teamwork and small unit leadership to accomplish missions and lays the foundation of Marine Corps combat tactics.
+Rct.
+Kenichi J. Makino with Alpha Company, 1st Recruit Training Battalion, are taught tactical casualty combat care and field skills during basic warrior training on Marine Corps Recruit Depot Parris Island S.C., Aug 29, 2022.
+Makino is from Portsmouth, Va.
 (U.S. Marine Corps photo by Lance Cpl.
 Michelle Brudnicki)

 |Date Taken: